minhaj-313/minhaj-313/README.md

 </p>

 ### Shaikh Minhaj
-A dedicated Data Analyst with a relentless passion for transforming raw data into actionable insights.
-Based in Hyderabad, I excel in leveraging data to drive strategic decisions and optimize performance.
-Additionally, I am a skilled Web Developer, adept at creating robust and user-friendly websites that enhance user experience and meet business goals.
+Founder of Synapsium Technologies | A dedicated AI-Enabled Data Analyst passionate about transforming raw data into actionable insights that drive strategic decisions and optimize performance.
+Based in Hyderabad, I specialize in delivering innovative data solutions and empowering businesses through cutting-edge analytics.
+Additionally, I am a skilled Web Developer, adept at creating robust, user-friendly websites designed to enhance user experiences and achieve business goals.
+My mission is to bridge the gap between data, technology, and success.

 ### [My Portfolio Website](https://minhaj-313.github.io/My-Portfolio-Website/)